Donor Profile

 What are Canada's development priorities?

-In June 2017, GAC published the FIAP that seeks to “eradicate poverty and build a more peaceful, more inclusive, and more prosperous world” by promoting gender equality and empowering women and girls.
+In June 2017, the government published the FIAP, which seeks to “eradicate poverty and build a more peaceful, more inclusive, and more prosperous world” by promoting gender equality and empowering women and girls.

 The policy applies a human rights-based approach to its core action area — gender equality and the empowerment of women and girls — as well as its five other action areas: